 Yes!
 There are cruise vacations to suit every budget, from the cost-conscious to the most luxurious.
 Even more important, a cruise offers the best travel value for your money.
 Your fare includes all meals, your cabin, onboard daytime activities, nighttime parties and entertainment.
 So for once, you'll know what your vacation will end up costing you before you go.
-(Your only extra expenses will be drinks, optional shore excursions, and personal services such as massage or hairstyling.)
+(Your only extra expenses will be drinks, optional shore excursions, spa services and gratuities.)

 Anytime is the best time to take a cruise, but it also depends on where you'd like to go.
 The Caribbean is fantastic year round; however, some of the more exotic destinations are seasonal.
 For example, you can only cruise to Alaska between May and September; to Europe between April and November; to Bermuda, between April and October; the Panama Canal, between September and April.
 So you see, no matter what time of year it is, it's a perfect time to cruise.